Information for International Recruits and Sponsored Workers

 I am worried about the visa changes

 We understand that many careworkers are concerned that the UK Government has said they will increase the settlement period from five to ten years.
-They also plan to end visa sponsorship for careworkers in 2028.
-This could really affect careworkers plans and lives.
+They also plan to end new visa sponsorship for careworkers switching into the skilled worker route from other visa routes in 2028.

 See further information from Citizen’s Advice here.